-Here's a quick overview of the baking method for this quick bread recipe.
+Here's a quick overview of the baking method for this keto blackberry loaf recipe.
 Complete instructions are in the recipe card below.

-First, line a loaf pan with parchment paper.
+- First, line a loaf pan with parchment paper.
 Lay a sheet of parchment paper across the pan so that it hangs over the edges of the long sides of the pan.
 Grease the short sides of the pan with a little butter or coconut oil.
 I use an 8-inch by 4-inch loaf pan.

-- Add the blackberries to the dry ingredients and toss carefully to avoid smashing them.
+- Add the blackberries to the dry ingredients and toss them carefully to avoid smashing them.
 You don't want purple bread!

 Yes!
 If you're planning to make this ahead of time, you can bake it and freeze it.

-Then, when you're in the mood for a delicious slice of blackberry bread with your tea or coffee, remove a slice, and thaw or gently reheat in the microwave.
+Then, when you're in the mood for a delicious slice of gluten-free blackberry quick bread with your tea or coffee, remove a slice, and thaw or gently reheat it in the microwave.

 Following a diet without grains can sometimes be challenging, but you have lots of options available to make your favourite foods without having to use grains.
 This Blackberry Bread with Lemon Glaze will fill that gap for you!